In order to start, stop or pause timeline playback, you can choose from a number of different options.

 A show can be paused at a specific point and setting Pause Markers in the timeline.
 See Markers.

-Alternatives: At the top of the timeline you can find buttons for Play, Pause and Stop.
-Show buttons.
+the top of the timeline you can find buttons for Play,

 No editing is possible in Pause Mode.
 Stop playback by clicking in the timeline or by pressing Esc.